tamucc-comp-bio/classroom_repo_2024/lectures/lecture04.md

 1. Initializing a repository only needs to be done once.
 Any directory (dir) can become a `git` repository (repo). `git` cannot version control if you do not make a dir a repo.
 Let us make the `~/CSB/git/sandbox/originspecies` directory a `git` repository:

     ```bash
+    # TAMUCC COMP BIO ONLY, Run this line
     $ cd ~/CSB/git/sandbox
+    # WORKSHOPS ONLY, Run this line
     $ mkdir originspecies
     $ cd originspecies
     $ git init